Chapter Two: Undergraduate Academic Standards and Guidelines

 Definition of Plagiarism

-INTENTIONAL AS WELL AS UNINTENTIONAL FAILURE TO ACKNOWLEDGE SOURCES AS WELL AS THE USE OF COMMERCIALLY AVAILABLE SO-CALLED “RESEARCH PAPERS” WITHOUT FULL RECOGNITION OF THE SOURCE.
+Plagiarism is the intentional or unintentional failure to acknowledge sources, or the use of commercially available so-called “research papers” or other aids without full recognition of the source.
 Students are responsible for distinguishing clearly between their own facts, ideas, and conclusions and those of other sources.
 To use someone else’s words, opinions, or conclusions without giving them credit is plagiarism.
-Students must be able to distinguish their own ideas, conclusions, discoveries, etc., from those read or heard.
-Plagiarism also includes “self-plagiarism” wherein a student submits the same work to multiple classes without instructor approval.
-Examples include, without limitation: using information or ideas from a source without properly crediting it; copying any portion of another’s work (student, faculty, book, article, journal, internet, etc.) without crediting the author; or submitting an assignment that you wrote during another class, previous or current.
-Check with your professor(s) for the appropriate guidelines that should be followed.
+Plagiarism also includes “self-plagiarism,” wherein a student submits the same work to multiple classes without instructor approval.
+Examples include, without limitation: using information or ideas from a source without properly crediting it; copying any portion of another’s work (student, faculty, book, article, journal, internet, etc.) without crediting the author; or submitting an assignment that the student in question wrote during another class, previous or current.
+Always check with the professor(s) for the appropriate guidelines that should be followed.

 Discipline for acts of academic dishonesty (i.e., cheating or plagiarism) will be imposed in accordance with the procedures set forth below.
 The following sanctions will be imposed: